inform-health-informatics/emap_documentation/SOP/format_change_log.md

 table_xyz coms from the SDE interface that is updated every 15 minutes.

-another_new_table comes from aboodle that is updated evry 24 hours.
+another_new_table comes from caboodle that is updated every 24 hours.

 ### Repository Versions